docsforadobe/javascript-tools-guide/3 - File System Access/file-object.rst

 Deletes the file associated with this object from disk, immediately, without moving it to the system trash.
 Does not resolve aliases; instead, deletes the referenced alias or shortcut file itself.

-NOTE: Cannot be undone.
+.. note:: Cannot be undone.
 It is recommended that you prompt the user for permission before deleting.

 Returns true if the file is deleted successfully. rename() fileObj.rename (newName)